ibm-cloud-docs/watsonxdata/ikc_ad_saas.md

 {{site.data.keyword.attribute-definition-list}}

-# Masking your data in watsonx.data on IBM Cloud with Azure Active Directory
+# Masking your data in watsonx.data on IBM Cloud with IBM Knowledge Catalog on software
 {: #ikc_integration_ad_saas}

-This topic describes how to integrate Azure Active Directory (Azure AD) as a SAML identity provider with watsonx.data on IBM Cloud .
+This topic describes how to integrate Azure Active Directory (Azure AD) as a SAML identity provider with watsonx.data on IBM Cloud.
 You can configure Azure Active Directory (now Microsoft Entra ID) as your SAML identity provider to enable single sign-on (SSO) for watsonx.data IBM Cloud.

 ## Before you begin